IlyaGusev/academia_mcp/README.md

-# yarxiv_mcp
+# Academia MCP

-Yet another ArXiv MCP server
+A collection of MCP tools related to the search of scientific papers.